Uwajimaya/FS2020/index.md

-## Uwa's Lighting modifications for MSFS default aircraft.
+# Uwa's Lighting mods for MSFS.

 You can use the [editor on GitHub](https://github.com/Uwajimaya/FS2020/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.